Inside the Systems

 Customer service systems exist to resolve customer issues while managing costs.
 These two goals often conflict, and that tension shapes everything about how the systems operate.

 The fundamental challenge is scale.
 Large companies receive millions of customer contacts annually.
+The average call center handles approximately 4,400 calls per agent per month, according to industry benchmarks from the International Customer Management Institute.
 They can't provide personalized attention to each one.
 Instead, they design systems that handle common issues quickly and escalate unusual cases when necessary.

 How Customer Service Actually Works in Practice